dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-8 Memory-Profilers.md

 ## Memory Profiling {#sec:MemoryProfiling}

-[TODO]: maybe rename the section to avoid confusion.
-This section discusses how to measure memory usage and memory footprint, which is application-level memory profiling.
-But using `perf mem` is also can be called "memory profiling", so maybe I should rename this section as "Memory Usage and Footprint" or split it into two level-2-header sections.

-So far in this chapter, we have discussed a few techniques to optimize memory accesses in a particular piece of code.
-In this section, we will learn how to collect high-level information about a program's interaction with memory.
-This process is usually called *memory profiling*.
-Memory profiling helps you understand how an application uses memory over time and helps you build the right mental model of a program's behavior.
+So far in this chapter, we have discussed tools that identify places where a program spends most of the time.
+In this section, we will focus on a program's interaction with memory.
+This is usually called *memory profiling*.
+In particular, we will learn how to collect memory usage, profile heap allocations and measure memory footprint.
+Memory profiling helps you understand how an application uses memory over time and helps you build the accurate mental model of a program's interaction with memory.
 Here are some questions it can answer:

-* What is a program's total memory consumption and how it changes over time?
+* What is a program's total virtual memory consumption and how it changes over time?
 * Where and when does a program make heap allocations?
 * What are the code places with the largest amount of allocated memory?
 * How much memory a program accesses every second?

-Next, we will introduce the terms *memory usage* and *memory footprint* and see how to profile both.
+* What is the total memory footprint of a program?

 ### Memory Usage